cldellow/cldellow.github.io/about.md

 # Open Source

+_Parquet support in SQLite_.
+I wrote a [virtual table extension for SQLite](https://github.com/cldellow/sqlite-parquet-vtable) that enables reading data from Parquet files.

 _Manu_.
 I created a library, command-line tools and web server for manipulating and serving timeseries data.
 It's called [Manu](https://github.com/cldellow/manu).

 _Stanford NLP_.
 I contributed a patch to the Stanford part of speech tagger that improved its tagging throughput by 50% for English languages, and 300-400% for non-English languages.